celestiaorg/celestia-app/tools/upgrademonitor/README.md

     # Build the binary
     go build .

-    # Run the binary and provide a GRPC endpoint
+    # Run the binary
-    ./upgrademonitor 0.0.0.0:9000
+    ./upgrademonitor
     ```